 K-means Clustering using Map-AllReduce

 The K-means Clustering[14] algorithm has been widely used in many scientific and industrial application areas due to its simplicity and applicability to large datasets.
-We are currently working on a scientific project that requires clustering of several TeraBytes of data using K-means Clustering and millions of centroids.
+We are currently working on a scientific project that requires clustering of several terabytes of data using K-means Clustering and millions of centroids.

 K-means clustering is often implemented using an iterative refinement technique in which the algorithm iterates until the difference between cluster centers in subsequent iterations, i.e. the error, falls below a predetermined threshold.
 Each iteration performs two main steps: the cluster assignment step and the centroids update step.
 In a typical MapReduce implementation, the assignment step is performed in the Map task and the update step is performed in the Reduce task.
-Centroid data is broadcasted at the beginning of each iteration.
-Intermediate data communication is relatively costly in K-means Clustering, as each Map Task outputs data equivalent to the size of the centroids in each iteration.
+Centroid data is broadcasted at the beginning of the iteration.
+Intermediate data communication is relatively costly in K-means Clustering, as each Map Task outputs data equivalent to the size of the centroids for an iteration.

 K-means Clustering centroid update step is an AllReduce computation.
 In this step all the values (data points assigned to a certain centroid) belonging to each key (centroid) need to be combined independently, and the resultant key-value pairs (new centroids) are distributed to all the Map tasks of the next iteration.

-KMeansClustering Cost
+K-means Clustering Cost

-KMeans centroid assignment step (Map tasks) cost can be approximated for large n to n*c*d, where n is the number of data points, d is the dimensionality of the data and c is the number of centroids.
+K-means centroid assignment step (Map tasks) cost can be approximated for large n to n*c*d, where n is the number of data points, d is the dimensionality of the data and c is the number of centroids.
 The total input data size for all the map tasks would be n*d and the loop invariant data size would be c*d.

-KMeansClustering approximate computation and communication cost when using the AllReduce primitive is seen in the following diagram.
+K-means Clustering approximate computation and communication cost when using the AllReduce primitive is seen in the following diagram.
 The cost of the computation component of AllReduce is k*c*d, where k is the number of data sets reduced at that particular step.

-In KMeansClustering, the number of computations per l bytes of the input data is in the range of k*l*c, where k is a constant and c is the number of centroids.
-Hence for non-trivial number of centroids, KMeansClustering has relatively smaller data loading and memory overhead vs the number of computations compared to the MDS application discussed above.
+In K-means Clustering, the number of computations per l bytes of the input data is in the range of k*l*c, where k is a constant and c is the number of centroids.
+Hence for non-trivial number of centroids, K-means Clustering has relatively smaller data loading and memory overhead vs the number of computations compared to the MDS application discussed above.

-The compute cost difference between KMeansClustering MapReduce-MergeBroadcast and Map-AllReduce implementations is equal or slightly in favor of the MapReduce due to the hierarchical reduction performed in the AllReduce implementation.
+The compute cost difference between K-means Clustering MapReduce-MergeBroadcast and Map-AllReduce implementations is equal or slightly in favor of the MapReduce due to the hierarchical reduction performed in the AllReduce implementation.
 However, typically the compute cost of the reduction is almost negligible.
-All the other overhead including the startup overhead, disk overhead and communication overhead favors the AllReduce based implementation.
+All the other overhead including the startup overhead, disk overhead and communication overhead favors the AllReduce-based implementation.

-Twister4Azure KmeansClustering-AllReduce
+Twister4Azure K-means Clustering-AllReduce

 We implemented the K-means Clustering application for Twister4Azure using the Map-AllReduce primitive, vanilla MapReduce-MergeBroadcast and optimized broadcasting.
-Twister4Azure tree broadcast version is also an improvement over vanilla MapReduce where it uses an optimized tree-based algorithm to perform TCP broadcasts of in-memory data.
+Twister4Azure tree broadcast version is also an improvement over vanilla MapReduce since it uses an optimized tree-based algorithm to perform TCP broadcasts of in-memory data.
 The vanilla MapReduce implementation and optimized broadcast implementation uses in-map combiners to perform local aggregation of the values to minimize the size of map-to-reduce data transfers.
 Figure 10’s left diagram shows the K-means Clustering weak scaling performance results, where we scale the computations while keeping the workload per core constant.
 Figure 16’s right side presents the K-means Clustering strong scaling performance, where we scaled the number of cores while keeping the data size constant.
 Results compared different implementations of Twister4Azure.